“The universe is a pretty big place. If it’s just us, seems like an awful waste of space.”

 - Coaxial Collinear Antenna for ADS-B Receiver.

 Below is a live feed from my ADS-B Receiver from my home, using a homemade co-linear coax antenna.
 You can view it on your own browser by clicking here VirtualRadar, note that my system has many layers that I have added to show imagery from my Geo stationary Weather Satellite system.

 If it is not feeding, I might be doing some work on the system, otherwise, it should run 24/7.
-It is being fed from a FlightRadar24 Raspberry Pi running FlightRadar24 that I set up, to see the global data from Flightradar24 click HERE
+It is being fed from a FlightRadar24 Raspberry Pi running FlightRadar24 that I set up.

 Best of all, almost all of this software is open source, which usually means free!